 The reason this is entertaining, and even watchable, is that it does bring some interesting concepts to the table.
 It has a girl that experiments with trying to pretend she's Jason's mom, it has Jason's own cabin he's staying in with some cool sequences there, and it has lots of kill filler, or "kifiller".
 It also has Jason be more human than he was in some of those previous sequel series.
 He gets injured, he gets slowed down, he gets knocked out.
 The Jason in this is average.
 It was the first time that Kane Hodder wasn't Jason in quite a while, and the actor I guess is fine.
 I didn't like the close ups of his eye expressions in the mask, but other than that he's fine as a big killer guy.

 As it finished though, and they blatantly ripped off the original 1980 Friday the 13th, I had an odd feeling.
 I wished, for perhaps the first time, that there were second-second rate sequels to this installment.
 For some reason, despite the fact that the sequels sometimes ruin the film entirely, I thought it'd be incredibly fun to watch, say, a 2011 Friday the 13th where Jason terrorizes a girl scout team that is on a nature hike.
 Some part of me really wanted to see that.
-And I thought was a really cool feeling.
+And that was a really cool feeling.